juancarrey/hgblog/content/post/naming-in-coding.md

 The goal of a good naming strategy is to make the code readable at first sight, that means, without having to go jumping around code blocks to figure out what is it doing.
 It makes sense to do that when there is a bug, because it would mean that the name of the method or the function is not really doing what is supposed to, so there should be a miss match between what it says it does and what it really does.

-If the naming is good it really helps finding bugs, but if it is bad it does the oposite, helps the developer add bugs because what's supposed to be doing is not clear.
+If the naming is good, it really helps finding bugs
+If the naming is badm it does the oposite, it encourages developers to add bugs because they have to figure out what it is supposed to do in the first place.

 ## Things to name